EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Data and Samples

 With the HSC source catalog, Paper I isolates EMPGs from contaminants such as other types of galaxies, Galactic stars, and quasars.
-Paper I aims to find galaxies at $z\lesssim0.03$ with ${\rm EW}_{0}({\rm H}\alpha)>800$ ${\rm \AA}$ and $12+\log{(\rm O/H)}=6.69-7.69$.
-Because \tcg{it is difficult to} distinguish EMPGs from the contaminants on \tcr{2-color diagrams such as} $r-i$ vs. $g-r$, Paper I constructs a machine-learning classifier based on a deep neural network (DNN) with a training data set.
+Paper I aims to find galaxies at $z\lesssim0.03$ with ${\rm EW}_{0}({\rm H}\alpha)>800$ ${\rm \AA}$ and $12+\log{(\rm O/H)}=6.69$--7.69.
+Because \tcg{it is difficult to} distinguish EMPGs from the contaminants on \tcg{2-color diagrams such as} $r-i$ vs. $g-r$, Paper I constructs a machine-learning classifier based on a deep neural network (DNN) with a training data set.
 The training data set is composed of mock photometric measurements for model spectra of EMPGs and the contaminants.
 The DNN allows us to isolate EMPGs from the contaminants with non-linear boundaries in the multi-dimensional color space.
-Paper I finally obtains 27 EMPG candidates from the HSC source catalog. \tcr{Paper I conducts spectroscopic follow-up observations for 4 out of the 27 EMPG candidates, and confirm that all of the 4 EMPG candidates are truly emission-line galaxies with the low metallicity of $12+\log{(\rm O/H)}=6.92-8.27$ (i.e., $1.7-38\%$ ${\rm Z}_{\odot}$).
-Because 2 out of the 4 EMPG candidates meet the EMPG criterion of $12+\log{(\rm O/H)}<7.69$ (i.e., $<10\%$ ${\rm Z}_{\odot}$), Paper I concludes that these 2 candidates are quantitatively confirmed as EMPGs.
-There remain 2 ($=4-2$) spectroscopically confirmed EMPG candidates with $12+\log{(\rm O/H)}=7.72-8.27$ (i.e., $11-38\%$ ${\rm Z}_{\odot}$).
-One of the 2 EMPG candidates shows the low metallicity of $12+\log{(\rm O/H)}=7.72$ (i.e., $11\%$ ${\rm Z}_{\odot}$), almost meeting the EMPG criterion of $12+\log{(\rm O/H)}<7.69$ (i.e., $<10\%$ ${\rm Z}_{\odot}$).
-The other EMPG candidate shows the moderately low metallicity of $12+\log{(\rm O/H)}=8.27$ (i.e., $38\%$ ${\rm Z}_{\odot}$), falling in the regime of metal-poor galaxies (MPGs).
+Paper I finally obtains 27 \tcr{HSC} EMPG candidates from the HSC source catalog.
+Paper I conducts spectroscopic follow-up observations for 4 out of the 27 \tcr{HSC} EMPG candidates, and confirm that all of the 4 \tcr{HSC} EMPG candidates are truly emission-line galaxies with the low metallicity of $12+\log{(\rm O/H)}=6.90$--8.27 (i.e., 1.6--38\% ${\rm Z}_{\odot}$).
+Because 2 out of the 4 \tcr{HSC} EMPG candidates meet the EMPG criterion of $12+\log{(\rm O/H)}<7.69$ (i.e., $<10\%$ ${\rm Z}_{\odot}$), Paper I concludes that these 2 candidates are quantitatively confirmed as EMPGs.
+There remain 2 ($=4-2$) spectroscopically confirmed \tcr{HSC} EMPG candidates with $12+\log{(\rm O/H)}=7.72$--8.27 (i.e., 11--38\% ${\rm Z}_{\odot}$).
+One of the 2 \tcr{HSC} EMPG candidates shows the low metallicity of $12+\log{(\rm O/H)}=7.72$ (i.e., $11\%$ ${\rm Z}_{\odot}$), almost meeting the EMPG criterion of $12+\log{(\rm O/H)}<7.69$ (i.e., $<10\%$ ${\rm Z}_{\odot}$).
+The other \tcr{HSC} EMPG candidate shows the moderately low metallicity of $12+\log{(\rm O/H)}=8.27$ (i.e., $38\%$ ${\rm Z}_{\odot}$), falling in the regime of metal-poor galaxies (MPGs).
 Thus the candidate is referred to as MPG, hereafter.
-There remain 23 ($=27-4$) EMPG candidates that are not spectroscopically confirmed.
-We obtain 3 (12) objects with spectra (no spectra) whose $r_{\rm e}$ values are successfully measured (Section \ref{subsec:size}).
-We thus refer to the 3 EMPGs with $<11\%$ ${\rm Z}_{\odot}$ and the 12 EMPG candidates with no spectra as \tcg{Paper I spectroscopic EMPGs} and \tcg{Paper I photometric EMPGs}, respectively \tcg{(see Figure \ref{fig:morp})}.
-Hereafter we refer to the 15 objects as \tcg{Paper I EMPGs}.} Redshifts of Paper I spectroscopic EMPGs are $z=0.02-0.03$ (Paper I).
-We assume $z=0.025$ for Paper I photometric EMPGs because of the survey volume.
+There remain 23 ($=27-4$) \tcr{HSC} EMPG candidates that are not spectroscopically confirmed in Paper I. \tcr{ We obtain $r_{\rm e}$ for 15 of the 27 HSC EMPG candidates.
+Three out of the 15 HSC EMPG candidates have spectra, while 12 out of them do not have spectra. } We thus refer to the 3 EMPGs with $<11\%$ ${\rm Z}_{\odot}$ and the 12 EMPG candidates with no spectra as \tcr{HSC} spectroscopic EMPGs and \tcr{HSC} photometric EMPGs, respectively \tcg{(see Figure \ref{fig:morp})}.
+Hereafter we refer to the 15 objects as \tcr{HSC} EMPGs.